Funding your Graduate Education

 The University of Alberta has one of the most generous awards and financial aid programs in the country, and among the highest graduate student funding rates in Canada.

-First Year Graduate Student Funding
+First-year Graduate Student Funding

-Graduate Teaching or Research Assistantships
+Graduate Teaching and Research Assistantships

 Awards and Scholarships

 Eligible students are automatically considered for the following awards.
 There is no need to make a separate application.
 Please also visit the Faculty of Graduate Studies and Research Awards and Funding.

 Alberta Foundation for the Arts Graduate Scholarships in Art & Design

 Four scholarships are awarded annually to students entering the second year of the MFA program (representing a cross-section from the areas of Drawing and Inter-Media, Painting, Printmaking, and Sculpture) on the basis of high academic merit in their first year of the graduate program.
 Eligible MFA students are automatically considered at the end of the first year.
 The adjudication process takes place in the month of April.
 Scholarship valued at $9,000-$10,000.